-The body has been endowed by the Creator with a “soul” or “spirit” — the terms being used interchangeably at times (cf. John 12:27; 13:21).
-The soul leaves the body at death (Genesis 35:18; cf. James 2:26), and remains in a separate state until the general resurrection.
+The body has been endowed by the Creator with a “soul” or “spirit” — the terms being used interchangeably at times (cf. Jn.
+12:27; 13:21).
+The soul leaves the body at death (Gen. 35:18; cf. Jas.
+2:26) and remains in a separate state until the general resurrection.

-Jesus’ spirit was in Hades, elsewhere designated as “Abraham’s bosom” (Luke 16:22) or “Paradise” (Luke 23:43), while his body lay in the tomb (Acts 2:27).
-In the latter text the soul’s abode is distinguished from the grave (where flesh normally corrupts) by the term “neither.”
+Jesus’ spirit was in Hades, elsewhere designated as “Abraham’s bosom” (Lk.
+16:22) or “Paradise” (Lk.
+23:43), while his body lay in the tomb (Acts 2:27).
+In the latter text, the soul’s abode is distinguished from the grave (where flesh normally corrupts) by the term “neither.”

-Likewise, the selfish rich man (mentioned by Christ) was tormented in Hades (Luke 16:23).
+Likewise, the selfish rich man (mentioned by Christ) was tormented in Hades (Lk.
+16:23).
 Most likely, this is the same state as that called “hell,”

-Elsewhere in this letter the apostle speaks of “the coming of our Lord Jesus with all his saints” (3:13).
+Elsewhere in this letter, the apostle speaks of “the coming of our Lord Jesus with all his saints” (1 Thes.
+3:13).
 Most scholars appear to believe that “saints” embraces angels as well as the redeemed, though the latter is the common meaning in the New Testament.
 Lenski argues there is “no support” for a reference to angels in this passage (1961, 301; cf. Vincent, 1972, 939).
-The two texts (3:13; 4:14) certainly complement one another.
+The two texts (1 Thes.
+3:13; 4:14) certainly complement one another.

-(Note: The term “sleep” is never used of the soul; only of the body (Daniel 12:2; John 11:11ff).)
-“Hades” then will surrender its meaning (Revelation 1:18; 20:13-14), since both the righteous and the wicked will be assigned their final destinies—with their incorruptible bodies (1 Corinthians 15:53-54), and immortal souls, reunited (Daniel 12:2; Matthew 10:28; 2 Corinthians 5:1ff).
+The term “sleep” is never used of the soul—only of the body (Dan.
+12:2; Jn.
+11:11ff).)
+“Hades” then will surrender its meaning (Rev. 1:18; 20:13-14), since both the righteous and the wicked will be assigned their final destinies with their incorruptible bodies (1 Cor.
+15:53-54) and immortal souls, reunited (Dan.
+12:2; Mt.
+10:28; 2 Cor.
+5:1ff).

 One must remember, however, that no single text contains the full picture of the disembodied state of human spirits.
 The complete collection of information must be assembled from various passages, each of which contributes its own deposit of data.